 With the present project we intend to emphasize the extreme value of archival study for (micro-) paleontological and geological research.
 In constructing a numerical age model from information derived these archives we re-evaluate foraminiferal zonal type samples stored at the NMB belonging to the Cipero Marl Formation (Oligocene-Miocene), Trinidad, at Cipero Coast.
 Foraminiferal type sections like those along the Cipero Coast served at standardization of taxonomy and geological age information in earth sciences.
 The Cipero coast is one of several such classical locations in Trinidad for tropical biostratigraphy and worldwide correlation, that were elaborated from microfossil occurrences by specialists since the 1040ies.
 They helped to erect nowadays globally used foraminiferal zonal schemes, that became integrated in biogeochronological time-scales in earth sciences.

 As an example of how the anticipated age model from the Cipero-Coast can be applied for the solution of scientific questions we measure morphological shell parameters of representatives of the planktonic foraminiferal lineage Globorotalia praescitula - archeomenardii - praemenardii in order to study their evolutionary development into the descendent and now well-studied Neogene tropical Globorotalia menardii.
 Planktonic foraminifera are calcite shells secreting floating protists in the oceans, that are well suited for such investigations about the evolution of organisms.
-Particularly for this project, we use type- and cotype samples from the Cipero coast from NMB collections, see data set Knappertsbusch and Samsoondar (2024).
+Particularly for this project, we use type- and cotype samples from the Cipero coast from NMB collections.

 More information: